 The parties must appear in front of a Judge to be granted a divorce in New Jersey.
 However, if all of the issues have been settled and incorporated in a Property Settlement or Martial Settlement Agreement than the amount of time you are in front of the Judge is a few minutes.

-If you have any questions regarding a divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation
+If you have any questions regarding a divorce, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation